AGENCY CONTACT INFORMATION

 The Arizona Naturopathic Physicians Medical Board was originally established in 1935.
-Statutory authority is found in A.R.S.§§32-1501 et seq. and describes licensing, regulation and dispensing natural substances and devices.
+Statutory authority is found in A.R.S.§§32-1501 through 32-1581. and describes licensing, regulation and dispensing natural substances and devices.

 The Arizona Naturopathic Physicians Medical Board (Board) was established in 1935 with the mission to protect the public by regulating the practice of naturopathic medicine (Laws 1935, Chapter 105).
 The practice of naturopathic medicine is defined as a system of diagnosing and treating patients using natural means such as physical manipulation, clinical nutrition, herbal medicine, homeopathy, counseling, acupuncture and hydrotherapy.
 The Board’s responsibilities include licensing and certifying professionals; resolving complaints; and providing information to the public.

 The Board consists of seven members, appointed by the Governor to five-year terms.

 The Board was established in 1935 with the mission to protect the public by regulating the practice of naturopathic medicine.
 The law created a Board of Naturopathic Examiners; provided for appointment of Board members; fixed their term of office and compensation; defined naturopathy and provided for the enforcement of the law.
 “Naturopathy” was defined to include “all forms of physiotherapy and a system of treating the abnormalities of the human mind and body by the use of drugless and non-surgical methods, the use of physical, electrical, hygienic, and sanitary measures” (Laws 1935, Chapter 105).